It’s almost impossible to separate the name , and for very good reason! from the style of

 They allowed him to complete artistic and financial control in exchange to distribute 4000 copies of these recordings to schools, libraries, museums and Odebrecht customers.

-Despite this financial freedom, Jobim decided to record the in his home in Rio de Janeiro, turning his piano room into a studio.
+Despite this financial freedom, Jobim decided to record the album in his home in Rio de Janeiro, turning his piano room into a studio.

 As for the musicians, he chose his touring group, Banda Nova, which included friends and family members.

-Something of a ‘greatest hits’ in part, the contains all the classics such as Wave, Desafinado and The Girl from Ipanema, alongside some lesser-known Jobim compositions.
+Something of a ‘greatest hits’ in part, the album contains all the classics such as Wave, Desafinado and The Girl from Ipanema, alongside some lesser-known Jobim compositions.

 Later, in 1995, Ariola records re-released the record to the general public.